 Much of the training an apprentice tradesperson receives is based on best practice for on-the-job safety.
 While some of these safety precautions are just that – precautions – it doesn’t mean we can ignore any of them.

 A great tradesperson will ensure following all practices.
 Both for their own safety and for the safety of others in the vicinity.

 A great tradesperson will know details about anything and everything from the industry.
 Even if it is not always applicable to their job.

 This could be knowledge about the latest developments of a new major construction project.
 Or about a good understanding of new products and tools on the market.
 This deeper knowledge of the sector may come in handy in any number of ways.
 They may even be able to offer you contacts with others in the industry who can help out with other aspects of the project.

 Needless to say, any person working in the trades should have the appropriate knowledge and skills in order to carry out the job.

 This comes from their training, experience, natural ability, and dedication to doing the job to an exceptional standard.
-If you hire a professional painter, for example, you don’t want to be able to see marks from the rollers, or splashes of paint anywhere they shouldn’t be.
+If you hire a professional painter, you don’t want to be able to see marks from the rollers, or splashes of paint anywhere they shouldn’t be.

-It takes lateral thinking, experience and skill, but the ability to solve problems as they arrive makes for a fantastic worker in any industry, and the trades are no exception.
+It takes lateral thinking, experience, and skill.
+But the ability to solve problems as they arrive makes for a fantastic worker in any industry, and the trades are no exception.